 Figure 11 – Tracking Buttons

 Selecting Stop (Hand Icon) will instruct the vehicle to stop and hover at its current location whilst remaining locked to a selected target at a range depicted using the Range Toolbar (See section 7 – Range Toolbars).
-Selecting Release (Joystick Icon) will allow the vehicle to fly manually
+Selecting Release (Joystick Icon) will allow the vehicle to fly manually.

 Note: When the DP is in standby, the only mode enabled is MANUAL and the rest of the buttons are disabled in the pilot interface.